Week 16 Fantasy Football Rankings: Positional Overview, Guide and Advice

 There are tons of injury question marks at running back heading into Week 16 and the availability of key players could be the difference for a lot of fantasy teams.

-According to Ian Rapoport of NFL Network, both Melvin Gordon and James Conner should be able to return after multi-week absences.
+According to Ian Rapoport of NFL Network, both Melvin Gordon and James Conner should return after multi-week absences.

 Jaylen Samuels filled in well for Conner with 172 yards from scrimmage in Sunday's win over the New England Patriots, but the Steelers like to use one running back and get him as many touches as possible.
 With a high-powered offense and an elite offensive line, that player is going to put up huge fantasy numbers regardless of who it is.

 As long as Conner is healthy, he has a chance to be one of the top fantasy scorers.
-If he isn't Samuels has the same type of upside.
+If he isn't, Samuels has the same type of upside.

 On the other hand, Aaron Jones had played like an RB1 for the Green Bay Packers down the stretch but left the Week 15 game early with a knee injury.
-He said after the game he thinks he sprained his MCL like he did last year, per Tom Silverstein of the Milwaukee Journal-Sentinel.
+He said after the game he thinks he sprained his MCL as he did last year, per Tom Silverstein of the Milwaukee Journal-Sentinel.

 Fantasy owners should turn to Jamaal Williams or make other plans.

-Injuries could also muddle the Kansas City Chiefs backfield, with Damien Williams potentially taking a hit if Spencer Ware returns.
+Injuries could also muddle the Kansas City Chiefs' backfield, with Damien Williams potentially taking a hit if Spencer Ware returns.

-On the plus side, Derrick Henry's Week 14 performance was apparently not a fluke and he now has 408 rushing yards and six touchdowns in his last two games.
-This might all come to an end in Week 16, but you can't afford to not have him in your lineup.
+On the plus side, Derrick Henry's Week 14 performance was apparently not a fluke, and he now has 408 rushing yards and six touchdowns in his last two games.
+This might all come to an end in Week 16, but you can't afford not to have him in your lineup.

 Wide Receivers